adwait1-g/adwait1-g.github.io/about_me.md

 permalink: /about_me/
 ---

-Hey y'all!
+Hello everyone!

 I am Adwaith Gautham.
-I am a third year Computer Science student at National Institute of Technology Karnataka, India.
+I am a software engineer at Cisco Systems, Bangalore.
+I am part of the Cisco's MIG(Mass-Scale Infrastructure Group) security team.
+I did my BTech in Computer Science and Engineering from National Institute of Technology Karnataka, 2019-20 passed out.

-I am really excited about Operating Systems, Computer Networks, Distributed Systems, Reverse Engineering, Binary Exploitation, Cryptography, Parallel Computing.
+In college, most of the work I did was related to offensive security - vulnerabilities, exploitation methods, reverse engineering.
+I am now more interested in the defense.
+Safe systems programming(yes, Rust :)), programming languages, formal methods, formal verification, security protocols.
+I like offense, but defense is harder and exciting.

+(Re)searching for a silver bullet which can be used to design and develop bug free, verifiably correct and safe systems.

+All the opinions expressed here is my own and does not represent my employer or anyone else.

 1. [My Resume](/assets/about_me/AdwaithGautham.pdf)
 2. I love playing CTFs.
-My team is [ReasonablySuspiciousActivity](https://ctftime.org/team/62190)
+My college team is [ReasonablySuspiciousActivity](https://ctftime.org/team/62190).
 3. [Github](https://github.com/adwait1-g)
 4. [LinkedIn](https://linkedin.com/in/adwaitgautham1998)

 # Some personal stuff I would like to share